ValveSoftware/Dota-2/README.md

 Feature Requests
 -------------------

 This repository is not meant for Dota 2 Reborn feature requests.
-There are forums dedicated to general Dota 2 discussion at http://dev.dota2.com.
+Feature requests can be made at https://github.com/ValveSoftware/Dota2-Gameplay/issues.

 Linux Specific
 ==============